splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 Comments are a useful way to document your code.
 These sections of code are ignored by the compiler and can be used to record notes for the developers reading the code.
 </note>

 Now the great thing about procedures is that you can usually work out what they do from their name (if they have been designed well).
 You do not need to worry about the *details* of how a procedure works in order to use one.
 For example, main in the House Drawing Program calls a procedure named `open window`.
 We can work out that this is going to open a window without needing to know exactly all of the steps it gets the computer to perform in order to achieve this.
 This is a very powerful idea, and means that you can focus on just the code for the one procedure you are working on at any one time.
-So, if you are creating main, you only need to think about how you want themain procedure to work.
+So, if you are creating main, you only need to think about how you want the main procedure to work.

 When writing your own code, make sure you can clearly see each procedure you are creating.
 For example,  [@Fig:figPictureAProcedure] shows you all of the code related to the `main` procedure.
 Keeping this all together helps us to keep this picture in mind.